News and Events

 Amy Northcutt was a person of strong and committed faith.
 In Washington, DC, she attended the Lutheran Church of the Reformation, where she served as Council President.
 She knew herself to be a beloved child of God, and she gratefully opened her heart and home freely to all, particularly those in need.
 She was an organ donor.

-Her life will be celebrated at a memorial service at the Lutheran Church of the Reformation in Washington, DC, on Saturday, June 17, 2017, at 11:00 am.
+Her life was celebrated at a memorial service at the Lutheran Church of the Reformation in Washington, DC, on June 17.
 In lieu of flowers, the family asks that donations be made to create a scholarship in Amy’s memory to support women pursuing theological studies.
 Donations can be made to the Amy A. Northcutt Fund, checks payable to "The Disciples Divinity House" at 1156 East 57th Street, Chicago, Illinois, 60637-1536, or online.

 Join us for the Disciples Divinity House luncheon in Indianapolis at the General Assembly on July 11, 2017 at the J.W.
 Marriott.
 The Alumni/ae Council will present the biennial Distinguished Alumnus/a award, and it's a wonderful time to get re-acquainted with old friends, and to meet new friends.
 Tickets are $25.
 They can be purchased online here or by